finalyearproject-bot/X3DH/README.md

 ---

-### Educational Purpose
+## 👨‍💻 Author

-This project was created to understand and demonstrate the working of the **X3DH Protocol** and secure asynchronous key exchange in modern messaging systems such as Signal.
+Educational implementation of the X3DH Protocol using Python and the Cryptography library.